-- Go along to any open days or settling in days so your child knows what their class will look like and where to find toilets and coat pegs.
+Show your child their classroom and where to find toilets and coat pegs.

-- Talk to your child about their teacher and children in their class.
+Talk to your child about their teacher and the other children in their class.

-- Tell them about school procedures like getting in to the school, following rules in the classroom, what to do at lunch time and what happens when the school day ends.
+Talk about what to do at lunch time and what happens when the school day ends.

-- Show them the route they will take to school and make it fun for them, pointing out things like shops, post boxes, the street names and so on.
+Show your child how they get to school.
+Make it fun for them, pointing out things like shops, post boxes, the street names and so on.